 Cost: $69/month for Solo (single license), $129/month for Dual (two licenses), $249/month for Team (maximum five licenses), Unlimited requires a custom quote (six-plus licenses).
 All subscriptions billed annually.
 Hardware is sold separately.

 What they can do for you: Toast is among the best POS hardware and software solutions available.
 Fast-casual, casual, fine-dining, bar, nightclub… Toast has solutions for every type of operation.
 Toast systems are simple to learn and use, offering a full-featured software suite that handles everything from payment processing, inventory tracking and quick menu changes to integrated payroll, labor reports and other analytics, and access to needed capital.

-What we like: That one of our 2020 Nightclub & Bar Award winners—Drink in Boston—uses Toast.
+What we like: That a number of our 2020 Nightclub & Bar Award winners—Drink in Boston and The Bar-Bill Tavern in upstate New York—use Toast.
 Award-winning venues don’t reach elite levels of operation spending more time than necessary in front of screens.
 Toast helps team members keep their focus where it’s needed most: on the guests.

 Cost: Software starts at $79/month per terminal.
 Installations starts at $499.

 What they can do for you: With clients like Momofuku, Upserve is obviously doing something right.
 Their hardware and software solutions help streamline operations, control costs, and reduce waste.
 Their Menu Intelligence report can help identify which items are generating the most revenue, Server Performance gives team members “report cards,” and Daily Digest gives operators a look at how their businesses are performing.
 Other important features include inventory management, fully integrated online ordering, and full labor management tools.